ecsyjs/ecsy/docs/manual/Architecture.md

 ## Systems

 Systems are used to transform data stored on the components.
-Usually each system defines one or more queries of entities and it iterate through these lists per frame.
+Usually each system defines one or more queries of entities and iterates through these lists per frame.
 [API Reference](/api/classes/system)

 ![Wolves and dragons](https://ecsy.io/docs/manual/images/systems.svg)